DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 #### 2. Datadog Integration

 Deploy a Datadog Azure Function with an Event Hub trigger.
-This function ensures logs are forwarded to Datadog in real time whenever events occur.
+This function ensures logs are pushed to Datadog in real time when they are generated.

 #### 3. Diagnostic Settings

-Configure Azure Resources and/or Azure Monitor to send both resource and activity logs to the Event Hub topic via Diagnostic Settings.
+Configure Azure Resources and/or Azure Monitor to send resource and activity logs respectively to the Event Hub topic via Diagnostic Settings.

 ### Terraform Implementation :computer:

-This repository provides Terraform code to automate the creation and configuration of these resources, complete with virtual network integration for enhanced security.
+This repository provides the Terraform code to automate the creation and configuration of these resources, complete with virtual network integration for enhanced security.

 > Note: Alternatively, to configure these resources manually or to automate the setup using Powershell scripts, follow the official Datadog documentation [here](https://docs.datadoghq.com/logs/guide/azure-logging-guide/?tab=automatedinstallation).